mobilegenome/teddypi-aux/flankTE/README.md

 Scripts to extract SNPs in the flanking regions of TE insertions.
 SNPs are extracted from whole-genome consensus sequences of the sample WGS datasets used for the TE calling analyses.

+There are two types of the scripts.

+1. `flankTE-SNP.py` extract various types of SNP that support specific groupings of the samples, that need to be configured in the script itself.
+2. `flankTE-tree.py` Extract SNPs that according to various branches on a species tree.
+This also requires configuration in the script file.

 ## Dependencies